Aeschynomene elaphroxylon: Roots

 The brachyrhizae are adventitious roots which resemble rust-brown hairs in this species, and conspicuously coat the older lower stems, covering the base of the bole and adjoining root spurs, and also on the underwater roots and in the waterlogged soil.
-They are all uniform in form: unbranched, of equal thickness (0.5mm) and of similar length (5 to 10cm).
+They are all uniform in form: unbranched, of equal thickness (0.5 mm) and of similar length (5 to 10 cm).
 There are no root hairs, and they can form on roots and stems in any stage of growth.
 There is no secondary growth: no cambial activity, no periderm formation.
 Under the thin rhizodermis (root bark) there is a clear one-celled layer of exodermis, with a thickened inner tangential cell wall containing layers of suberin, clothing a thin cortex containing only three parenchymatous layers of cells.
 Most of the brachyrhizae are connected in the area of lenticels through a single of the bigger medullar rays with a single one of the isolated longitudinal vessel elements scattered in the secondary xylem of the macrorhizae.
 This small connection does not allow for any subsequent anastomosis with other vessels in the wood and this prevents further growth of the brachyrhizae.
 Nonetheless, the brachyrhizae are remarkably long-lasting compared to those of most trees (roughly several months to a couple of years).
 Older brachyrhizae are connected to an inner transverse vessels linking the lateral root with the longitudinal vessel in the mother root, younger ones are linked with one of the outer vessels.
 Thus some brachyrhizae can be seen to persist for many years.
 The durability of such simple primary tissues in these roots is thought to be due to the protection offered by a particularly strong exodermis.